dougolson/Python-Sine-Wave-as-Rotation/README.md

 ####Using python turtle graphics.
 Nothing fancy, just part of my learning process.
 Could be a useful teaching tool.

+The python script animates a rotating cicrle seen from the front (green) and side (blue) and the passage of time (yellow arrow).
+A sine wave is traced as the script executes.

 ![Screenshot](screenshot.png)

 	import turtle